So you have decided you want to start sending out email newsletters and promotions and you have chosen MailChimp as the tool to do it.

 Click on Lists from the main menu.

-Then click on Create List at the top right hand side of the lists screen.
+Then click on Create List at the top right of the lists screen.

 Once you have saved your new list you can start adding subscribers.